I’ve got Technology, Data, and Media. Here’s how i use them.

 From getting one person to join in a hackathon to leading an ad-hoc group of 12 to work in one room for 48 hours for the NASA Space Apps Challenge is quite a distance.

-Our solution was nominated for People’s Choice Award, was featured in mainstream news, and qualified for an EU innovation grant.
+Our solution, going by the name Climate Watch, was nominated for People’s Choice Award, was featured in mainstream news, and qualified for an EU innovation grant.

 Turbulent times require clear steering, and that i provided managing the EAI Department for this major solution provider.